Tgopal00/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 ### 1a.
 Background
 Bellabeat, a high-tech company that manufactures health-focused smart products, was founded in 2013 by Urška Sršen and Sando Mur.
 Bellabeat smart products collect data on activity, sleep, stress, reproductive health, and more to empower women with knowledge about their own health and habits.

 Sršen believes that an analysis of Bellabeat's available consumer data would reveal more opportunities for growth.
-She has asked the marketing analytics team to focus on a Bellabeat product and analyze smart device usage data of non-Bellabeat smart devices in order to gain insight into how people are already using their smart devices.
+She has asked the marketing analytics team to focus on a Bellabeat product (Bellabeat app, Leaf, Time, or Spring) and analyze smart device usage data of non-Bellabeat smart devices in order to gain insight into how people are already using their smart devices.
 Then, using this information, she would like high-level recommendations for how these trends can inform Bellabeat marketing strategy.

 ### 1b.
 Business Objectives
 1. What are some trends in smart device usage?